fbertran/XGeoRTR/docs/index.md

 visual themes, or export surfaces.
 Those responsibilities remain in renderer frontends such as `ggWebGL`.

+Compatibility claims should be read through the GeoXGL interface contract rather than through renderer internals.

 ## Current scope and future work

 **Current scope:** backend state, coercion, embeddings, diagnostics,